Melatonin and Baby Sleep

 - Neurodevelopmental differences such as ADHD and autism

-Before considering melatonin supplements for your baby or child, it is important to see your doctor for a thorough evaluation of their health and sleep.
+Before considering supplements, it is important to see your doctor for a thorough evaluation of your child's health and sleep.
 Generally speaking, melatonin supplements are not recommended for children under the age of 3 years old, as sleep difficulties at this age are almost always environmental or behavioural in nature.

 In some cases though, particularly in children with neurodevelopmental differences like ADHD and autism, the pineal gland does not secrete enough melatonin at night.
-This is where supplemental melatonin can be effective, alongside environmental changes and behavioural interventions.
-Melatonin has also proven to be effective in combating temporary sleep issues like jet lag.
+This is where supplements can be effective, alongside environmental changes and behavioural interventions.
+Melatonin can also help to combat temporary sleep issues like jet lag when travelling.

 The availability of melatonin supplements varies depending on where you live in the world.
 In some countries, it is available over the counter in the form of liquids, gummies, pills, and chewable tablets.
-In other countries, melatonin is only able to be prescribed by a doctor.
+In other countries, these supplements only able to be prescribed by a doctor.

 Melatonin supplements appear to be safe for short-term use but as of yet, there have been no long-term studies into melatonin use in children.
 It’s also important to note that, like other supplements, melatonin is not regulated in the same way as medications are - this means they are not tested for safety or effectiveness and the amount of melatonin that supplements contain can vary from one batch to the next.

-Side effects of melatonin use in children are rare but prolonged use or overuse of melatonin has been reported to cause:
+Side effects of melatonin use in children are rare but prolonged use or overuse has been reported to cause:

 - vivid dreams